Ankur2606/Neon-Canvanies/README.md

-# 🎨 Neon Canvanies: Agentic Art Generation on the Decentralized Cloud
+# 🎨 Prototype for Neon Canvanies: Agentic Art Generation on the Decentralized Cloud

 ## 1. The Problem: The Creative Bottleneck